superrosko/example-wasm-hello-world/README.md

 ## Introduction

-A simple example of using Emscripten for compile C++ to WASM
+A simple example of using Emscripten for compile C++ to WASM.

 Read more: https://rdevelab.ru/blog/web-assembly/post/example-wasm-hello-world.